-- When the VDC system is operating, the "SLIP" indicator in the instrument panel blinks. - If the "SLIP" indicator blinks, the road conditions are slippery.
+- When the VDC system is operating, the "SLIP" indicator in the instrument panel blinks. - When only the Traction Control System (TCS) portion of the VDC system is operating, the "SLIP" indicator in the instrument panel blinks. - If the "SLIP" indicator blinks, the road conditions are slippery.
 Be sure to adjust your speed and driving to these conditions.
 Be sure to drive carefully.
 See "Slip indicator light", and "Vehicle Dynamic Control (VDC) OFF indicator light" in the "2.
 Instruments and controls" section. - Indicator light If a malfunction occurs in the system, the "SLIP" and "VDC OFF" indicator lights illuminate in the instrument panel.
 As long as these indicators are illuminated, the VDC system function is canceled.

 The VDC system uses an Active Brake Limited Slip (ABLS) system to improve vehicle traction.

 The ABLS system works when one of the driving wheels is spinning on a slippery surface.
 The ABLS system brakes the spinning wheel, which distributes the driving power to the other driving wheel.
-If the vehicle is operated with the VDC system turned off, all VDC system functions will be turned off.
+If the vehicle is operated with the VDC system turned off, all VDC system functions and TCS functions will be turned off.
 The ABLS system and ABS will still operate with the VDC system off.
-When the ABLS system is activated, the "SLIP" indicator light will blink and you may hear a clunk noise and/or feel a pulsation in the brake pedal.
+When the ABLS system is activated. the "SLIP" indicator light will blink and you may hear a clunk noise and/or feel a pulsation in the brake pedal.
 This is normal and is not an indication of a malfunction.